kvchitrapu/learn/_posts/overview.md

-# Paper Outline
+# Abstract

 Authors: [Ravi Chamarti](https://www.linkedin.com/in/ravi-chamarti-804538/), [Naren Byrapuram](https://www.linkedin.com/in/narendra-byrapuram-823535/), [Kishore Chitrapu](https://www.linkedin.com/in/kishorechitrapu/)

+Internet access to anyone from anywhere has been an egalitarian ideology scheduled to be nice-to-have feature in future.
+Recent COVID-19 pandemic elevaed internet access in remote areas to an urgent requirement.
+Internet has become a key vehicle for food, health and education during the pandemic lockdown.We examine if Low-Earth Orbit (LEO) nanosatellite internet is an answer?
+We study here the feasibility of satellite internet as an alternative to 5G and Fiber.

+# Introduction

-Access to anyone from anywhere has been an egalitarian ideology.
-Pandemic turned equal internet access into a need for <remote people>.
-It expedited the need to upgrade access to data from anywhere to anyone.
-5G solution cost is high.
-Is Low-Earth Orbit nanosatellite technology an answer?
-We study here the feasibility of LEO as an alternative to 5G and Fiber.
+Internet access to anyone from anywhere has been an egalitarian ideology scheduled to be nice-to-have feature in future.
+Recent COVID-19 pandemic elevaed internet access in remote areas to an urgent requirement.
+Internet has become a key vehicle for food, health and education during the pandemic lockdown.We examine if Low-Earth Orbit (LEO) nanosatellite internet is an answer?
+We study here the feasibility of satellite internet as an alternative to 5G and Fiber.

-## Background
-Access to anyone from anywhere has been a egalitarian idealogy.
-Recently, COVID-19 pandemic turned a esoteric dream into to a need.
-Two main challenges obstruct the path to reach global high-speed internet connectedness: economic inequality and location reachability.
-We look at the internet reachability to remote aress.
-Mainly two types of high-speed internet connections exist: wired and wireless.
-Wired connections are cable, DSL, and fiber.
-Wireless internet connections are cellular 5G/4G and satellite.
+High-speed internet providers confront challenges: affordability and location reachability.
+We dive into internet reachability to remote locations.
+Mainly two types of high-speed internet technologies exist: wired and wireless.
+Wired internet technologies are cable, DSL, and fiber.
+Wireless internet technologiies are cellular 5G/4G and satellite.
 These technologies incur massive upfront investments to lay cables and build towers.
-A large customer base is a prerequisite to substantiate such costs which work put scarcely populated remote areas at disadvantage.
+A large customer base is a prerequisite to substantiate such costs which put scarcely populated remote areas at disadvantage.
 While satellite has been a solution, it serves only low bandwidth with high latency.
 In this paper we evaluate internet connection over Low-Earth Orbit (LEO) nanosatellite.
 Is Low-Earth Orbit nanosatellite technology an answer?
-We study here the feasibility of LEO as an alternative to 5G.
+We study here the feasibility of LEO nanosatellite internet as an alternative to 5G.
-Access to anyone from anywhere has been an egalitarian idealogy.
-Recently, the COVID-19 pandemic turned an esoteric dream into a need.
-Two main challenges obstruct the path to reach global high-speed internet connectedness: economic inequality and location reachability.
-We look at the internet reachability to remote areas.
-Mainly two types of high-speed internet connections exist: wired and wireless.
-Wired connections are cable, DSL, and fiber.
-Wireless internet connections are cellular 5G/4G and satellite.
-These technologies incur massive upfront investments to lay cables and build towers.
-A large customer base is a prerequisite to substantiate such costs which work put scarcely populated remote areas at disadvantage.
-While satellite has been a solution, it serves only low bandwidth with high latency.
-In this paper, we evaluate internet connection over Low-Earth Orbit (LEO) nanosatellite.
-Is Low-Earth Orbit nanosatellite technology an answer?
-We study here the feasibility of LEO as an alternative to 5G.

 ## Description

 <details><summary>Nanosatellites</summary>
 <p>
 <table>